Skip to main content

 References and in-text citations should be prepared according to the APA 7th edition style.

 Authors are responsible for the accuracy, completeness, and consistency of all references.
 All sources cited in the text must appear in the reference list, and all references listed at the end of the manuscript must be cited in the text.
+We highly recommend using reference management software (such as Zotero, Mendeley, or EndNote) to ensure formatting consistency.
+Please ensure that all references include active DOIs where available.

 Recommended maximum number of references: